-This interesting remark sub-communicates that hate is a perpetual state of discontent that can be nourished just like every other state known to man.
-One isn’t born full of hate or full of love.
-One is born as a blank canvas and, according to his influences, he cultivates a biased sense of how to perceive the idea of love and hate.
+This interesting remark alludes to the possibility that hate is a perpetual state of discontent that can be nourished just like every other state known to man.
+One isn’t born full of hate or full of love, but, according to one’s influences, he or she can cultivate a biased sense of how to perceive the idea of love and hate.

 The irony in the last remark lies in the use of the term proficient when describing a hater’s ability to hate.
-For some, exercising hate might even reach a professional level and that creates a level of dependency to this catastrophic feeling.
-However, Nietzsche identifies that this exercise is a conscious one and most of the time it is pursued rather than randomly acquired.
+For some, exercising hate might even reach a professional level and could create a level of dependency on this catastrophic feeling.
+However, Nietzsche identifies that this exercise is a conscious one and that, most of the time, it is pursued rather than randomly acquired.

-With regards to love, Nietzsche puts emphasis on the idea that love needs to be learned.
+With regard to love, Nietzsche puts emphasis on the idea that love needs to be learned.
 Indeed, love, although it is considered the preeminent feeling, it also constitutes one of our most arduous quests.
-Love isn’t something given, love is something that needs to be cultivated.
-If this fails to occur one will lack the capacity to show love and, most possibly, he will be oblivious to the love offered by those who actually know how to exercise it.
+Love isn’t something that transpires organically.
+Love is something that needs to be cultivated.
+If this fails to occur, one will lack the capacity to show love and, most possibly, he or she will be oblivious to the love offered by those who actually know how to exercise it.

 Boredom and play.
 Need forces us to do the work whose product will quiet the need; we are habituated to work by the ever-new awakening of needs.
 But in those intervals when our needs are quieted and seem to sleep, boredom overtakes us.
 What is that?
 It is the habit of working as such, which now asserts itself as a new, additional need; the need becomes the greater, the greater our habit of working, perhaps even the greater our suffering from our needs.
 To escape boredom, man works either beyond what his usual needs require, or else he invents play, that is, work that is designed to quiet no need other than that for working in general.
 He who is tired of play, and has no reason to work because of new needs, is sometimes overcome by the longing for a third state that relates to play as floating does to dancing, as dancing does to walking, a blissful, peaceful state of motion: it is the artist’s and philosopher’s vision of happiness.

-This is one of those instances where Nietzsche illuminates his genius in all its glory.
+This is one of the instances where Nietzsche’s genius oozes from every word.
 A man of his magnitude couldn’t really refrain from philosophizing on the connection between work, boredom, and play.

 Work is the result of a drive enacted by our desire to satisfy a need.
 When that need is satisfied, boredom creeps in, in an attempt to shift our awareness towards a different need.

 In that context, boredom becomes one of the most beneficial elements in a person’s life.
-Boredom transforms into the catalyst for the pursuit of higher needs and aspirations.
+Boredom morphs into the catalyst for the pursuit of higher needs and aspirations.

-Notice here that Nietzsche considers play a viable alternative to boredom and doing so he elevates play to a higher-level.
+Notice here that Nietzsche considers play a viable alternative to boredom and doing so he elevates play to a higher level.
 Then he goes on to suggest that there is actually one more level a person can reach that enhances the idea of play.
-That level is not precisely named and, in my point of view, the philosopher does that because that state is unique to each individual.
+That level is not precisely named and, in my regard, the philosopher does so because he considers that state an idiosyncratic one.

-Every one of us bears the responsibility for defining that state which results, as Nietzsche points out, in a blissful, peaceful state of motion: it is the artist’s and philosopher’s vision of happiness.
+bears the responsibility for defining that state, which results, as Nietzsche points out, “in a blissful, peaceful state of motion: it is the artist’s and philosopher’s vision of happiness.”

 Addendum – Aphorism 6